How Do I Get My Puppy To Use The Bathroom Outside?

 Monitor Your Puppy's Behavior

-Watch for of needing to go
+Watch for signs of needing to go

 Learning to recognize your puppy's bathroom behavior is crucial for successful potty training.
 Keep a close eye on your puppy for any signs that they may need to go, such as restlessness, sniffing around, or circling in one spot.
 These behaviors often indicate that your puppy needs to relieve themselves.
 By being attentive and proactive, you can quickly take them outside or to their designated potty spot, increasing the likelihood of success and preventing accidents in the house.